microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

-`ElTy` must be either a 32 or 16 bit floating point type or an 8 bit packed signed or unsigned integer type. `NRows` and `NCols` must be compile-time constant expressions.
+`ElTy` must be either a 32 or 16 bit floating point type or an 8 bit packed signed or unsigned integer type. `NRows` and `NCols` must be compile-time constant expressions, and represent the number of rows and columns in the matrix respectively.

 ##### WaveMatrix(Left|Right) MatrixDepth

 The `MatrixDepth` method returns the hardware-dependent depth for the matrix multiplication unit.
-The resulting value must be an even multiple of 16.
+The resulting value must be an multiple of 16.

 ### WaveMatrix Matrix Fragment Objects